janet-lang/janet/README.md

 <img src="https://raw.githubusercontent.com/janet-lang/janet/master/assets/janet-w200.png" alt="Janet logo" width=200 align="left">

-**Janet** is a dynamic language and bytecode interpreter for system scripting, expressive automation, and extending programs written in C or C++ with user scripting capabilities.
+**Janet** is a programming language for system scripting, expressive automation, and extending programs written in C or C++ with user scripting capabilities.

 There is a REPL for trying out the language, as well as the ability